 Bravado is a way of covering up embarrassment.
 Adults use euphemisms to imply a fashionable sexual sophistication while avoiding the need to be explicit.
 Men talk about humping, screwing and banging.
 These words emphasise the male role of thrusting into a vagina.
 Women are the ones being humped, screwed or banged.
-Movies use sound effects to indicate a couple having sex off-screen: a regular banging (of a bed against a wall) and the woman’s moaning.
-Men may laugh but women are embarrassed.
+Movies use sound effects to imply off-screen sexual activity: a regular banging (of a bed against a wall) and a woman moaning.
+Men laugh at such innuendo but women are embarrassed.

 Men have power in relationships because they dictate what happens during sex.
 Heterosexual relationships depend on women providing the stimulation and erotic turn-ons that men need for orgasm.
 Women are not aroused with a lover so the only proactive role available to them involves assisting with male orgasm.
 Nature’s intent is to maximise reproduction.

-Eroticism is essentially male turn-ons, that is sexual concepts that are arousing to men.
+Eroticism is defined by male turn-ons, which are images or concepts that cause male arousal.
 Men view eroticism positively because it arouses them.
 Many women view eroticism more negatively since it represents a male view of sex.
 Women consider eroticism to be crude, offensive and even obscene or disgusting.
-This is logical since sex provides male physical gratification at the expense of female dignity and emotional happiness.
+Sexual activity often provides male physical gratification at the expense of female dignity and even women’s emotional happiness.

 We see bikini-clad and half-naked women all over the internet because they are selling sex to men.
 There are no female equivalents (men selling sex to women).
 So women are often blamed for illicit sex and men are able to stay anonymous.
 Yet it is men who make money out of the sex industry by employing low-paid women.
 This is just one example of how men pass the taboo of sex onto women.
 Women only respond to the demand from men.
 Male sex drive, which involves no concern for consequences, means men create the problems (that women are blamed for) that arise from sex.